fstab50/gensec/rkhunter/skdet/README.md

 * * *
 ## Instructions

-This script must be executed by running one of the following two `rkhunter-install.sh` modes:
+This script must be executed by running one of the following two `rkhunter-install.sh` installation modes:

 #### 1. Full Install